dekuNukem/exixe/getting_started.md

 ### Testing tubes

-I recommend testing your tubes first to make sure all digits light up.
-You can probably get away with not doing this if you're using NOS tubes, but for used ones this is essential.
+I recommend testing your tubes first to make sure all digits light up, so you don't end up soldering a dud to the module.

 First locate the anode on you tube: